ContainerSolutions/runbooks/README.md

 # Runbooks

+## The Manifesto

+- We are tired of haphazardly hunting through messy threads of GitHub issues and StackOverflow when we hit a problem

+- We want a coherent way to investigate problems that helps us understand the context of our problem

+- We don't want a one-off fix, we want to deepen our understanding of the problem space

+- We want to share our learnings so that the same knowledge and effort doesn’t end up on a million private wikis

+## What

 A collection of step by step guides for fixing common tech problems.
 The goal here is to use this as another avenue for reaching customers.

 The content is published [here](https://containersolutions.github.io/runbooks/)